 - Low ICU length of stay: The medical ICU LOS has been reduced by 2 days since the inception of the program in 2008.
 The ICU LOS averages between 2 and 3.1 days.
 Readmission to the medical or surgical ICU within 24 hours is monitored to ensure that patients are not transferred too quickly.

-- Increases in testing: According to information provided in April 2013, the tight blood glucose control program has been successful; in only 13 months out of 51 months fewer than 90 percent of patients' blood glucose levels were not within the 80-to-180 range.
+- Increases in testing: As of April 2013, the tight blood glucose control program is successful; in only 13 months out of 51 months fewer than 90 percent of patients' blood glucose levels were not within the 80-to-180 range.

 - Decline in medication errors: Information provided in April 2013 indicates that medication errors have declined since the hospital started using the barcode system.
 In 2012, the barcode system was expanded to include blood products.

 - Increase in pain management education: Patient pain management education has increased from 82 to 92 percent of all patients/families admitted to the ICU.